TanStack/table/docs/api/core/row.md

 original?: TData
 ```

-The original row object provided to the table instance
+The original row object provided to the table

 ### `getValue`